surban/cudamat/README.txt

 Version 0.3
+- Added the set_selected_columns.
+Contributed by Tijmen Tieleman.
+- Added tanh, abs, and log_1_plus_exp.
+Contributed by Ilya Sutskever.
 - Some bug fixes.
 Contributed by Jonathan Taylor.
 - Added the select_columns method.
 Code contributed by Tijmen Tieleman.
 - on_device should now work as intended.